serhn/lemp/README.md

 1. the root password will be requested to add

-/etc/hosts
+⋅⋅⋅/etc/hosts

-127.0.0.1	test_site
+⋅⋅⋅127.0.0.1	test_site

 2. will be created for nginx configuration

-./ngnix/conf.d/test_site.conf
+⋅⋅⋅./ngnix/conf.d/test_site.conf

-if something is wrong in this file, edit it, and then restart nginx
+⋅⋅⋅if something is wrong in this file, edit it, and then restart nginx

-./run_30ngnix.sh
+⋅⋅⋅./run_30ngnix.sh

 3. create directories for the site and file index.php

-./ngnix/sites/test_site/public/index.php
+⋅⋅⋅./ngnix/sites/test_site/public/index.php

 4. GO GO GO http://test_site/